pixelpainter/UI-Decorators/README.md

-UI Decorators for Comfyui is a set of 4 nodes to enhance frontside SubGraph usability and organization.<br/>
+UI Decorators for Comfyui is a set of 4 nodes to enhance frontside SubGraph usability and organization.
+If you like these nodes, please think about giving me a star<br/>
 All node widgets are linkable and promotable from the SubGraph canvas.<br/>
 $\color{Aquamarine}{\textbf{Please watch the short video at the end of the description for a clear explanation of usage and functionailty.}}$<br/>